 The Vero Beach Yacht Club is a proud member of the exclusive Florida Council of Yacht Clubs!
-This section is devoted to the various great work the FCYC does on behalf of exceptional yacht clubs in The State of Florida.
+This section is devoted to the great work the FCYC performs on behalf of exceptional yacht clubs in The State of Florida.

 Who We Are & What We Do

-The Florida Council of Yacht Clubs (FCYC) is an organization of 36 private, 501C7 not-for-profit yacht clubs located throughout the State of Florida.
+The Florida Council of Yacht Clubs (FCYC) is an organization of 37 private, 501C7 not-for-profit yacht clubs located throughout the state of Florida.
 Vero Beach Yacht Club is honored to belong to this group of Florida’s most exclusive yacht clubs.

 The member-owned clubs in the Council represent approximately 36,000 voters who count on the FCYC to represent them in legislative matters that pertain to the boating public.
 The Council employs a legislative representative in Tallahassee to speak on behalf of the member clubs and has done so since 1960.